 What is Trigonometry:

-Trigonometry is the branch of mathematics specifically devoted to the relationship between the sides and angles of triangles.
-Its name even sounds triangle-y and for good reason: the word trigonometry is derived from two Greek words - 'trigonon' which means 'triangle' and 'metron' meaning 'measure.'
-Put together, the words literally mean "triangle measuring."
+Trigonometry is the branch of mathematics devoted explicitly to the relationship between the sides and angles of triangles.
+Its name even sounds triangle-y and for a good reason: the word trigonometry is derived from two Greek words - 'trigonon' which means 'triangle' and 'metron' meaning 'measure.'
+Put together, the words mean "triangle measuring."

 It's More Than Just Triangles